PicoPlanetDev/Target-Analysis/README.md

 # Target Analysis

-A target analysis system offering insights into accuracy
+An automated computer target scoring system

 Currently, the target analysis Python script allows you to automatically:
 - Score a target